jerrywu2013/Database/MariaDB/MariaDB-Galera-Cluster-Expansion.md

 ### MariaDB Galera Cluster Expansion<br/>
 <hr/>
 #### Summary<br/>
 Adding a cluster node in MariaDB Galera Cluster is easy.
 There is no need to interrupt a running service.
-Just to do some simple settings on the MariaDB server which you want it to be added in a existing cluster.<br/>
+Just to do some simple settings on the MariaDB server which you want it to be added in an existing cluster.<br/>

 #### Version Info.<br/>
 ● Ubuntu: 14.04 LTS<br/>